SundownChair/data_structures_and_algorithms/src/main/java/com/pedrofonseca/dsalgo/data_structures/DataStructures.md

 **Notes on Complexity**
 - Access and search are non standard operations in a deque.
-Both are O(n) if relying on stack operations.
+Both are O(n) if relying on deque operations.
 If implemented as operations of the underlying structure (either arrays ou linked lists), the complexity would match them as well.
 - Insert and Delete are array/linked list manipulation through